apache/arrow-site/_posts/2025-10-23-introducing-arrow-avro.md

 ## Motivation

 Apache Avro’s row‑oriented design is effective for encoding one record at a time, while Apache Arrow’s columnar layout is optimized for vectorized analytics.
 A major challenge lies in converting between these formats without reintroducing row‑wise overhead.
 Decoding Avro a row at a time and then building Arrow arrays incurs extra allocations and cache‑unfriendly access (the very costs Arrow is designed to avoid).
 In the real world, this overhead commonly shows up in analytical hot paths.
-For instance, [DataFusion’s Avro datasource](https://github.com/apache/datafusion/tree/main/datafusion/datasource-avro) currently ships with its own row‑centric Avro‑to‑Arrow layer.
+For instance, [DataFusion’s Avro data source](https://github.com/apache/datafusion/tree/main/datafusion/datasource-avro) currently ships with its own row‑centric Avro‑to‑Arrow layer.
 This implementation has led to an open issue for [using an upstream arrow-avro reader](https://github.com/apache/datafusion/issues/14097) to simplify the code and speed up scans.
 Additionally, DataFusion has another open issue for [supporting Avro format writes](https://github.com/apache/datafusion/issues/7679#issuecomment-3412302891) that is predicated on the development of an upstream `arrow-avro` writer.

 ### Why not use the existing `apache-avro` crate?